Hello

 ’Si’ means to start and ‘Wan’ means to finish.
 Together, Siwan means to begin and complete.

 As a kid, I began to spark my creative neurons on sketchbooks after sketchbooks.
 And now, I am enjoying every part of unfolding my creative journey through design and illustration.
-My goal is to share this joy with students, and find the art lover in every one of them.
+My goal is to share this joy with students, and find the art lover inside every one of them.

 Teaching Philosophy